 We are currently the number one university recipient of ERC awards across the whole of the EU and this success is testament to the quality of our world-leading researchers and the work they undertake.

-To mark this significant milestone in the ERC’s history, the University of Oxford hosted a number of events:
+To mark this significant milestone in the ERC’s history, the University of Oxford hosted a number of events including:

 From Domestication to Domesday - Archaeology public engagement event

 Beyond Boundaries - Six ERC grant award holders introduced by Roger Goodman